Te Quise Tanto: Promotion

 Paulina performed the song at the 2004 Latin Billboard Awards.

 Chart performance

 In the United States, "Te Quise Tanto" becoming Rubio's first number one single on the Billboard Hot Latin Tracks chart; it spent a total of six weeks at the top position, while also reaching number one on the Latin Pop Airplay.
 The song managed to peak at number five on the Bubbling Under Hot 100 chart.
 Also, as of December 11 of 2009, "Te Quise Tanto" became the 72nd most played song of the past decade amongst the top 100 most popular songs from Billboards, Latin Pop Songs charts.
 The song peaked within the top 5 on singles charts of Colombia (2), Chile (5) and Venezuela (2).

 Music video

 A music video was shot by Gustavo Garzón, and it was filmed in December 2003 in Los Angeles.
-The clip has a cartoonish aesthetic, psychedelic figures and Rubio's timeless glamor.
+The clip has a cartoonish aesthetic, psychedelic figures and Rubio's timeless glamour.
 It premiere in January 20, 2004.